the-pashok/ME-ANGULAR-QUESTION/README-EN.md

 <br><br>

 ##### 19. What is Change Detection, how does the Change Detection Mechanism work?
-- `Change Detection` - процесс синхронизации модели с представлением.
+- `Change Detection` - the process of synchronizing the model with the representation.
 In Angular, the flow of information is unidirectional, even when using ngModel to implement two-way binding, which is syntactic sugar on top of the unidirectional flow. <br>
 - The `Change Detection Mechanism` - only moves forward and never looks back, starting from the root (root) component to the last.
 That's the point of one-way data flow.
 The architecture of an Angular application is very simple - a component tree.
 Each component points to a child, but the child does not point to the parent.
 One-way flow eliminates the need for a $digest loop.
 <br><br>